EurolandHanoi/fullshare/pages/property.md

 spotlight-xicheng_yipin:
   title: WEST CITY GARDEN
   content: |
-    <p class="text-before-expand">It is the developer of WEST CITY GARDEN（西城逸品）, in Yancheng, Jiangsu Province.
+    <p class="text-before-expand">It was the developer of WEST CITY GARDEN（西城逸品）, in Yancheng, Jiangsu Province.
 The project has a total construction area of about 400,000 square meters, a floor area of about 200,000 square meters, and a greening rate of 46%.
 The project, known as a large waterfront garden living community, consists of 33 simple-style landscape buildings and accommodates 2,000 households. </p>
     <p>[expand]</p>
     <p>The design of the building’s facade shows the influence of generous and simple design ideas, with the architectural structure outlined with the most concise lines, bringing a visual feast to the eyes.
 The rows of buildings have bright-colored building facade shapes showing a sense of depth and rhythm, and are separated by the wide space enabling a wide and nice view, becoming a unique landscape in the remote horizon of the city.  </p>
     <p>[/expand]</p>